 The Topeka Competition is built from artist submissions and juried by a prominent artist in the field.
 For the 34th Topeka Competition all entries were three dimensional works (anything from ceramics to jewelry to sculpture).
-In this discussion, multidisciplinary Indigenous artist Mona Cliff, who juried this year's competition, shares insights into the works chosen for the display and highlights what artists look for in other artists' work.

 Our mission is sparking curiosity and connecting our community through literacy and learning.
 The library features the Alice C. Sabatini Gallery, the Millennium Café, Chandler Booktique (bookstore and gift shop), free meeting rooms, computer training and free Wi-Fi access.
 The library has a collection of more than 414,000 books and serves more than 81,000 registered borrowers.
 Bookmobiles make 23 stops Monday-Saturday across Shawnee County.
 The website tscpl.org serves customers’ needs 24/7.
 The library offers state-of-the art technology, youth programs that encourage learning and reading, adult learning programs, online learning tools, events, and reference and research tools.